Performance Audit · For 6–7 Figure Founders

 You've built systems for everything else.
 Sales.
 Delivery.
 Operations.
 The Performance Audit is where you finally build one for the person running it all.

-Not when the next launch wraps.
+Not after the next launch.

 Now.